-Section 1.1 You are enrolled in UnitedHealthcare Group Medicare Advantage PPO offered by the ASRS, which is a Medicare PPO
+Section 1.1 You are enrolled in UnitedHealthcare[®] Group Medicare Advantage (PPO), which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, UnitedHealthcare Group Medicare Advantage PPO offered by the ASRS.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, UnitedHealthcare[®] Group Medicare Advantage (PPO).
 We are required to cover all Part A and Part B services.
 However, cost-sharing and provider access in this plan differ from Original Medicare.